 Second, they look, feel, and function like natural teeth and don't require any additional care above and beyond your normal dental hygiene practices.

 Dental implants are expensive because they are an investment in your oral and overall health.

 If you are missing one or more teeth, you may want to consider dental implants to restore aesthetics and functionality.
 The team at Dental Arts of Florida has the experience and expertise to help you understand this procedure and the benefits associated with it.
-Schedule your consultation appointment today to get started with finding the best replacement option for your missing teeth.
+Schedule your consultation appointment today at Dental Arts of FL in Jacksonville to get started with finding the best replacement option for your missing teeth.

 The choice to get dental implants is a major one.
 The team at Dental Arts of Florida wants you to be informed, which is why we are more than happy to address any and all questions or concerns you may have.
 Some of the most common questions we get include:

 While it's true that dairy products such as cheese, milk, yogurt, cottage cheese, and others are high in calcium and protein and easy to chew, they should not be on your list of "go-to" foods during your recovery.
 This is because they cause an inflammatory response in your oral tissues, which can interfere with the healing process.

 In addition, dairy can cause bloating and stomach upset.
 This can lead to nausea and vomiting, especially in patients with lactose intolerance.
 Vomiting introduces acidity into the mouth, which can interrupt the healing process and compromise the implants.

 Research shows that dental implants have a 90% to 95% success rate with proper care and maintenance.
 This means that you must continue to practice proper oral hygiene habits, keeping your teeth and gums clean.
 You must also visit the dentist every 6 months for an exam and cleaning.